Choosing the Right Plot of Land to Build a House

 3.2 Boundary Disputes

-Check if the boundaries are clearly marked and confirm there are no disputes with neighboring landowners.
+Also, verify that the boundaries are clearly marked, and there are no ongoing disputes with neighboring landowners.

 3.3 Building Restrictions and Regulations

-Learn about any local building restrictions and regulations, including height limits, roof styles, and construction zones.
+In addition, learn about any local building restrictions and regulations, such as height limits or roof styles.
+These might influence your construction plans.

 3.4 Zoning Laws